This blog post contains affiliate links. Thanks for your support!

 I’m completely inspired and can’t wait until my almonds and dates arrive so I can make some protein bars for the family.
 Hubby is going to love me!

-Visit Don’t Waste the Crumbs now to learn more about High Protein, No Powder and pick it up at a discount.
+Visit Don’t Waste the Crumbs now to learn more about High Protein, No Powder.
 You’ll also have the opportunity to purchase add-ons like printables and a subscription to even MORE new recipes!
 I can’t wait to stock my pantry and make even more yumminess from this book!!